Revival of the Deceased and the Walk-In Reincarnation Case of Sobha Ram | Jasbir Jat

 Dr. Stevenson noted that though the villages of Rasulpur and Vehedi are only 20 miles apart as the crow flies, they were very isolated at the time due to the condition of the roads and transportation systems.
 Further, the two families were of different ethnic groups and castes.
 Given these factors, Stevenson could not see any way that Jasbir, at less than 4 years of age, could know of the life of Sobha Ram by any normal means.

-Stevenson noted that Jasbir’s family was not at all happy about his sudden Brahmin behavior and they initially disbelieved his statements regarding another life.
+Stevenson noted that additional facts that would argue against fraud included Jasbir’s family’s unhappiness about his sudden Brahmin behavior.
+Further, the family initially disbelieved his statements regarding another life.
 They scolded him and tried to suppress information about his transformation to fellow villagers.
+As noted, they were also afraid that Jaspir would leave them for his past life family.

 Spirit Being: A Holy Man Facilitates Sobha’s Reemergence in Jasbir’s Body